Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 And of course, you must be eager to learn—and keep on learning—throughout your entire health and safety career.
 This is the kind of student we're looking for in the Occupational Health and Safety Program.

-- BCRSP approval means our graduates are immediately eligible to take the Canadian Registered Safety Technician (CRST) Certification exam (required by many employers in the field and recognized across Canada)
+- BCRSP approval means our graduates are immediately eligible to take the Canadian Registered Safety Technician (CRST) certification exam (required by many employers in the field and recognized across Canada)

-- program runs for 12 months, full time
+- Training takes 12 months, full time